Nils Melzer: Assessment of Julian Assange's confinement

-Melzer visited Julian Assange in prison on 9 May 2019, accompanied by two medical experts specialised in examining potential victims of torture and other means of ill-treatment, to assess the conditions in which he was held.
+Julian Assange's lawyers contacted Melzer twice and sent him a medical assessment by Sondra Crosby.
+Melzer visited Assange in prison on 9 May 2019, accompanied by two medical experts specialised in examining potential victims of torture and other means of ill-treatment, to assess the conditions in which he was held.
 On 31 May, Melzer described the treatment Assange had received from the United States, United Kingdom, Sweden, and Ecuador as psychological torture and the U.S. indictments as the "criminalisation of investigative journalism".

 In November 2019 Melzer criticised the UK government for placing Assange's life at risk by ignoring previous warnings about the state of his health.
 He said Assange "continues to be detained under oppressive conditions of isolation and surveillance, not justified by his detention status".
 He also said that Assange's access to legal counsel and documents were being severely obstructed, preventing him from preparing a defence against "the world's most powerful government".
 Melzer asked the UK government to stop Assange's extradition to the US, release him and allow him to "recover his health and rebuild his personal and professional life".

 More than 300 human rights lawyers and law professors criticized Melzer's approach to "allegations of sexual assault" in an open letter.
 While considering the "overarching argument" may merit attention, they wrote that they were "deeply disturbed by the way he approaches the allegations of sexual assault in this case".
 On the issue of sexual violence, they wrote that Melzer's intervention was "both legally erroneous and harmful to the development and protection of human rights law."
 Melzer stood by his statement that the evidence collected in Sweden was not a basis for investigating the suspected rape and expressed hope that it would not divert attention away from the problems in the case of Assange.
 The three initiators of the open letter welcomed Melzer's clarification.